 - Mail or deliver the completed Application Form A-1, the required documents, and your payment to TESL Ontario (27 Carlton Street, Suite 405, Toronto, Ontario, M5B 1L2).
 We suggest you do not mail original degrees, certificates or other irreplaceable documents, but submit authorized photocopies instead.
 Alternatively, you may bring originals to our office in person along with photocopies to be authorized.

-- In a maximum of six weeks from the date your application form, all required documents, and payment have been received, your file will be reviewed and you will be informed of the result by email.
+- In a maximum of four to six weeks from the date your application form, all required documents, and payment have been received, your file will be reviewed and you will be informed of the result by email.

 Please Note!
 For operational reasons, TESL Ontario reserves the right to extend the application processing time, as necessary.
 TESL Ontario may request additional documentation beyond the requirements described above.
 All submitted documentation and information will be kept confidential.
 We strongly recommend that you keep photocopies of all submitted forms and documents for your own records.
 The requirements of the TESL Ontario Language Instructor Accreditation may change without notice.
 If you do not meet all of the requirements for accreditation, TESL Ontario will send you an email specifying the additional steps you need to take.